 Key: C minor (C in octaves moving to Db in octaves)

 Tempo = starts at about 150 bpm before immediately speeding up

 I’m done.
 I can’t hate this music enough.
 The underwater sections of Sonic the Hedgehog gave me so much anxiety that I wouldn’t even want to play the game.
 I swear, I avoided this series (not just because I didn’t have a Sega) because I didn’t want to have to deal with the everlasting dread of drowning.
 Furthermore, how many times have you been standing right next to where an air bubble is SUPPOSED to appear only to be shafted by the gods of oxygen?
 Truly, the Sonic Drowning music is the most anxiety-inducing video game music of all time!

 Making all of this content takes a lot of energy and work!
 If you’re feeling generous and would like to support my projects, consider “buying me a coffee” or two or ten from the following website: https://www.buymeacoffee.com/erichagmann

 Do you agree with my choices?
 What are some pieces in other games that have given you anxiety?
-Let me know in the comments!
+Leave me a reply, and let me know!
 Also, be sure to subscribe to my blog via e-mail to get posts delivered directly to your inbox!